ethersphere/bee-docs/docs/learn/technology/contracts/postage-stamp.md

 The desired `amount` can be easily estimated based on the current postage stamp price and the desired amount of storage time in seconds with the given Gnosis block time of 5 seconds and the stamp price.
 For the example below we assume a stamp price of 24000 PLUR / chunk / block:

 :::info
-The postage stamp price is dynamically determined according to a network utilization signal.
+The postage stamp price is dynamically determined according to a network utilisation signal.
 You can view the current storage price at [Swarmscan.io](https://swarmscan.io/).
 :::

 $$